dendriel/princeps/README.md

 ## Features

 - Multiplayer Online Game
-- Websocket network communication with authoritative server
+- Websocket network communication with authoritative server (client-server arch)
 - Lobby and Matchmaking support
+  - Lobby sharing via code
   - *Matchmaking mode needs to be reactivated in the code and needs an extra service to create the matches
 - Allows players to reconnect to the match

 ## TODO

 NEXT:
-- Bring the solution up in AWS
-- NEXT: update rozsa mogs to allow HTTPs
-- update player-holder to not use filter.

 - Add labels to the cards.
 - Add a message-log (or a chat) to improve the notifications experience